specgen-io/rendr/README.md

 args:
   foo:
     type: string
     description: the foo   # human-readable description of the argument
-    default: foo value            # whenever value is not provided this value will be used for the argument
+    default: foo value     # default value for the argument
   bar:
     type: boolean
     description: the bar